Removable edges in cubic matching covered graphs: Proof of Theorem

-Now we assume $ |V(H)|=6$.
-Noting that $\overline{C_6}$ is the only cubic brick with 6 vertices, which is not \e, we have $H$ is bipartite.
-Then every edge is removable in $H$ by Theorem \ref{thm:4ecr}.
-By Proposition \ref{pro:ne}, Claim \ref{cla:tri} and Claim \ref{cla:tri2} again, we have $ |M|\geq , $
+Now we assume that $ |V(H)|=6$.
+Noting that $\overline{C_6}$ is the only cubic brick with 6 vertices, which is not \e, we have $H$ is bipartite, that is $H \cong K_{3,3}$.
+Note that every edge is removable in $H$ by Theorem \ref{thm:br}.
+It can be checked that the subgraph $G[\{u\}_G^{-1}]$ contains two non-adjacent removable edges of $G$ when $u\in S_2$ (see Figure \ref{fig:re}(a), in the figure, only the case when the two color classes of $H$ contain one vertex in $S$ resp. is illustrated, the other cases are similar by Lemma \ref{pro:spl} and Corollary \ref{cor:spl2}).
+Then we have\\ $ |M|\geq ,$ and $|X_2|= 5+2s_1+4s_2$.
+Therefore,

 Case.
 2. $G'$ is essentially 4-edge-connected.